CONTENT WARNING: DISCUSSING MISCARRIAGE

-For some bizarre reason, I found myself writing about an Iranian woman called Aylar Lie (don’t ask), and during my research of this woman, I realised that she was the same woman who appeared in a number of Basshunter music videos.
-(She’s also a woman who was apparently banned from entering Iran because of a porn career, but we’ll just leave that where it is because I can’t believe women are still so heavily restricted.)
+For some bizarre reason, I found myself writing about an Iranian woman called Aylar Lie (don’t ask) and during my research of the woman, I realised she was the same woman who’d appeared in a number of Basshunter music videos.
+(She was apparently banned from entering Iran because of a porn career, but we’ll just leave that where it is because it’s ridiculous how women are still so heavily restricted.)

 Instantly, my mind was drawn back to a time when Now You’re Gone was playing everywhere.
 It was on the radio, on my iPod, everywhere.
 It was one of those songs that reminds me of a big chunk of time of my life, primarily with Bestie, but Basshunter songs, as a whole, bring back some wonderful and occasionally sad memories for me.

 Now You’re Gone reminds me specifically of a time Bestie and I once had a car crash.
 It wasn’t his fault, the other driver was travelling far too fast along country roads.
 The other driver had also almost driven my mother and her boyfriend off the road right in front of us, so how the dozy bitch tried to say it was our fault (or rather, Bestie’s fault), I don’t know.

 We were on our way to a charity run.
 Bestie’s grandmother had very recently passed away after a very long battle with cancer, and I figured going for a nice little run and earning some money for charity was a worthwhile way of spending my weekend.
 It was on our way to the run that it happened — the car crash — and fuck me, it was terrifying.